marv0lO/backend-demo/README.md

 # Backend Demo - Django Project

-This Django project serves as a simple example showcasing key concepts in backend engineering, including server-side logic, database management, API development, and security.
+This Django project serves as a simple example showcasing key concepts in backend engineering, including server-side logic, database management and API development.

 ## Table of Contents